Herumgeisterer/visualaxon/README.md

 ## Limits

-* It doesn't show where a command is comming from
+* It doesn't show where a command is coming from (but planned for a future release)
 * Your code needs to be properly formatted.
 Most source file parsing is done by the presence of annoations and class names, but some parts are done by manually parsing the java source code

 ## License